Pages

 It was a dad being interviewed.
 He spoke of systemic difficulties getting his child the right care and his surprise at the complexity of the disease of epilepsy.
 His child attends a special school that supports him with his condition while he learns.
 When I heard about the extensive brain surgery I was sure that school would be an impossibility for him.

 I had not turned the radio on at the beginning of the story, and was driving on my way to meet with my walking group.
 My mind goes to budgets, political will, attitudes......
-It all overwhelms me and seems impossible.
-That boys parents are living the only solutions that are accessible to them and never giving up on their son.
+It all overwhelms me and seems impossible: that young boy's parents are living the only solutions accessible to them and never giving up on their son.

 Once more I am grateful for my great, good fortune.